Introduction to the Art of War

 “Method” (Fa) in Sun Tzu’s teachings refers to the organization of the army, the management of resources, and the execution of tactics.
 Proper methods ensure that an army operates efficiently and effectively, maximizing its chances of success.

-https://asymmetric.pro/asymmetric-marketing-levels-of-business-planning/In business, operational efficiency is optimizing processes, reducing waste, and ensuring that resources are used effectively.
+In business, operational efficiency optimizes processes, reduces waste, and ensures that resources are used effectively.

 Strategic planning efforts should focus on improving operational methods through process re-engineering, adopting new technologies, or enhancing workforce productivity.